gamenet/redis-memory-analyzer/README.rst

 useful.
 You can choose what kind of data would be aggregated from Redis node using ``-b (--behaviour)`` option as console argument.
 Supported behaviours are 'global', 'scanner', 'ram' and 'all'.

+The tool attempts to detect keys structured in a hierarchy (with ":" as the separating character) and consolidate them.
+Segments that look to be variable (currently any segments containing numbers) are consolidated together and represented with a single "*".
+The --max-key-depth argument allows you to specify how many levels should be considered before consolidating all of the remaining elements with a single "*".

+For example, if your keys are:

+    PREFIX                 -->   PREFIX
+    PREFIX:abc123          -->   PREFIX:*
+    PREFIX:def987          -->   PREFIX:*
+    PREFIX:abc123:SUFFIX   -->   PREFIX:*:SUFFIX
+    PREFIX:def987:SUFFIX   -->   PREFIX:*:SUFFIX

+However, if you pass --max-key-depth 1, these would be consolidated into:

+    PREFIX                 -->   PREFIX
+    PREFIX:abc123          -->   PREFIX:*
+    PREFIX:def987          -->   PREFIX:*
+    PREFIX:abc123:SUFFIX   -->   PREFIX:*
+    PREFIX:def987:SUFFIX   -->   PREFIX:*

 Internals
 ---------